serikzhant/shop/README.md

 py .\manage.py runserver
 ```

-If you didn't specify the email address while creating the superuser log in via http://127.0.0.1:8000/admin with your username and password
+If you didn't specify the email address while creating the superuser log in via http://127.0.0.1:8000/admin with your username and password.

-After that, you can navigate to dashboard and manage the site
+After that, you can navigate to dashboard and manage the site manually